-- In DearS, the titular characters are genetically engineered to have an aversion to making decisions for themselves However, because of Ren's character development and her unrealized connection to all other DearS, this slowly ends by the end of the series.
+- In DearS, the titular characters are slaves that are genetically engineered to have an aversion to making decisions for themselves However, because of Ren's character development and her unrealized connection to all other DearS, this slowly ends by the end of the series.

 - In Simoun, choice (specifically represented by the gender choice, but encapsulating other things as well) is the source of most of the main characters' internal conflict throughout the story—that not related to the Hopeless War, at least.
 The availability of choice is a good thing, but actually engaging in either/or decision-making erases other possibilities and hence, paradoxically, stunts potential, particularly spiritual potential.
 Characters sometimes attempt to go the traditional Freedom from Choice route and submit to military, political, or social marching orders, but the only actual freedom lies in a particular kind of simultaneously static and "wavering" mindset.